 For industries such as air transportation and banking, the federal government regulates the severance pay, and the final decision regarding the sum rests with them.

 When is the severance pay due?

 Usually, your severance pay amount will be due on your next regular payday.
 You could also receive the payment seven days after the severance of your employment, whichever comes later.
 However, consulting an employment termination lawyer beforehand may help you guard your interests and negotiate better.
-In some cases, the employer may have to deliver the severance pay in instalments.
-A written or electronic agreement between you and the employer will precede the payment of the severance amount in instalments.
-In addition, the instalment plan cannot stretch beyond three years.
+In some cases, the employer may have to deliver the severance pay in installments.
+A written or electronic agreement between you and the employer will precede the payment of the severance amount in installments.
+In addition, the installment plan cannot stretch beyond three years.